Hi. How can we help?

 • Food: Use this filter to view only food items within the chosen time period.

-• Payments: Use this filter to view only payment-related activities, such as partial and full payments and split checks, made within the chosen time period.
+• Payments: Use this filter to view only payment-related activities, such as partial and full payments, draft receipts, and split checks, made within the chosen time period.

 • Uncategorized items: Use this filter to view only uncategorized items within the chosen time period.
 An uncategorized item is an item that doesn't fall under food or drink, such as a souvenir glass.